nicoversity/unity_3dradarchart/README.md

 This project has been built using the following specifications (*basic*):

 * [Unity3D](https://unity3d.com) 2019.2.17f1 Personal
-* [Unity PolyExtruder](https://github.com/nicoversity/unity_polyextruder) for the purpose of dynamically creating 2D meshes used within several parts of the data visualization
+* [Unity PolyExtruder](https://github.com/nicoversity/unity_polyextruder) *by* Nico Reski, for the purpose of dynamically creating 2D meshes used within several parts of the data visualization

-In order to use the implemented virtual reality and Leap Motion support, the following specifications are required (*extended*):
+In order to use the implemented VR and Leap Motion support, the following specifications are required (*extended*):
 * [Leap Motion Core Assets v.4.4.0](https://developer.leapmotion.com/unity)
 * [Leap Motion Interaction Engine v.1.2.0](https://developer.leapmotion.com/unity)
 * [SteamVR Plugin 1.2.3](https://assetstore.unity.com/packages/templates/systems/steamvr-plugin-32647)